mayankkejriwal/GNOME-p3/README.md

 ## MONOPOLY SIMULATOR

-Full code for the simulator is in monopoly-simulator/ and is written using OOP methodology.
+Full code for the simulator is in GNOME-p3/monopoly-simulator/ and is written using OOP methodology.

-The entry point for the simulator is gameplay.py and can be run on the command line.
+The entry point for the simulator is GNOME-p3/monopoly-simulator/gameplay.py and can be run on the command line.

-The following steps have to be followed before running the game (Pycharm IDE version):
+The following steps have to be followed before running the simulator:
 * Install python3.
-* Clone the GNOME-p3 repository.
+* Clone the GNOME-p3 repository - "git clone git@github.com:mayankkejriwal/GNOME-p3.git"
 * All the python packages required to run a game instance can be installed using "pip install -r requirements.txt" (--user may be required for some systems).

-**Note: The master branch of this repository works only if used on Pycharm.
+**Note: The "master" branch of this repository works ONLY if Pycharm is installed.
 We highly recommend using Pycharm to run the monopoly simulator and the instructions given below are to be followed only if running the simulator using Pycharm IDE.**

-**If Pycharm is not installed and the simulator can be run on the terminal only, then switch the branch to "modified imports" and then follow the instructions given in the README.md of that branch.**
+**If Pycharm is NOT installed and the simulator can be run on the terminal only, then switch branch from "master" to "modified_imports" and follow the instructions given in that branch.**

+**To switch branch to "modified_imports" - "git checkout modified_imports"**

 To run an instance of the game, following changes have to be made to file GNOME-p3/monopoly_simulator/gameplay.py:
-* A seed has to be set in the simulate_game_instance() function argument for game replication (default seed is already set).
 * In the play_game() function, log folder path and log file path have to be specified for logging of game details in lines 368 and 373 respectively.
-The required agent for each player also has to be specified in lines 378-381 (default agents are set).
 * In lines 383 and 484, modify the default path to the game schema json file with the path where it is saved on your system (give complete path).
 * Uncomment the last line "play_game()".
+* The game can then be run by running GNOME-p3/monopoly_simulator/gameplay.py on the Pycharm IDE.
+* When Pycharm is installed, the game can also be run on the terminal using the master branch.
+Open the terminal at the GNOME-p3 folder level and run the following command - "$ python3 monopoly_simulator/gameplay.py" command.

+Other useful tips/features:
+* Logging of the game can be onto console and and log file.
+This can be enabled/disabled in GNOME-p3/monopoly_simulator/logging_info.py file in line 22.
+* A seed can be set in the simulate_game_instance() function argument for game replication (default seed is already set).
-* The latest updated agent is background_agent_V3_1 and the baseline agent is baseline_agent.
+* The required agent of choice for each player can be specified in lines 378-381 (default agents are set).
+The latest updated background agent is background_agent_V3_1 and the baseline agent is baseline_agent.
 * (Optional) You can implement your own custom agent and replace the baseline_agent with yours.
-In order to do so, all functions in the Agent class as specified in monopoly_simulator/agent.py has to be implemented and imported in monopoly_simulator/gameplay.py.
+In order to do so, all functions in the Agent class as specified in GNOME-p3/monopoly_simulator/agent.py has to be implemented and imported into GNOME-p3/monopoly_simulator/gameplay.py.
-* Logging of the game can be onto console and and log file.
-This can be enabled/disabled in monopoly_simulator/logging_info.py file in line 22.
-* The game can be run directly on Pycharm from monopoly_simulator/gameplay.py file or on the terminal using "$ python3 monopoly_simulator/gameplay.py" command.
-* The gameplay can also be viewed in 2D GUI by running monopoly_simulator/gameplay_GUI.py following the same instructions as above.
+* (Optional) The gameplay can also be viewed in 2D GUI by running GNOME-p3/monopoly_simulator/gameplay_GUI.py following the same instructions as above.
 The packages for the GUI can be installed using "pip install -r requirements_GUI.txt".